StatEngine/se-documenation/docs/onPremise.md

 ### Next Steps

-For more information on how to use StatEngine, check out our [User Guide] for more info on how to use the dashboard or checkout some of your [training videos].
+For more information on how to use StatEngine, check out the [User Guide](userGuide.md) for more info on how to use the dashboard or checkout some of the other [resources](resources).

 If you want to continue using the on-premise solution to connect and ingesting your own data, follow our advanced guides.